Intellectual disability: Distinction from other disabilities

-Clinically, intellectual disability is a subtype of cognitive deficit or disabilities affecting intellectual abilities, which is a broader concept and includes intellectual deficits that are too mild to properly qualify as intellectual disability, or too specific (as in specific learning disability), or acquired later in life through acquired brain injuries or neurodegenerative diseases like dementia.
+Disabilities affecting intellectual abilities, is a broader concept that includes intellectual deficits that are too mild to properly qualify as intellectual disability, or too specific (as in specific learning disability), or acquired later in life through acquired brain injuries or neurodegenerative diseases like dementia.
 Cognitive deficits may appear at any age.
 Developmental disability is any disability that is due to problems with growth and development.
 This term encompasses many congenital medical conditions that have no mental or intellectual components, although it, too, is sometimes used as a euphemism for intellectual disability.

+Elderly people with late-stage, or severe, dementia and its associated intellectual disabilities typically turn increasingly inward and need assistance with most or all of their personal care.
+24-hour supervision to meet basic needs and ensure personal safety is usually needed.
+If left unsupervised, they may wander or fall, fail to recognize common dangers such as a hot stove, or fail to realize that they need to use the bathroom and become incontinent.
+Both urinary and fecal incontinence may become prominent features that can prove challenging for both the person affected and the caregiver.
+They may not want to get out of bed, or may need assistance doing so.
+They may also struggle to walk.
+Commonly, the person no longer recognizes familiar faces.
+Sleep disturbances become more common and worsen in this stage.

+Changes in eating frequently occur.
+Cognitive awareness is needed for eating and swallowing and progressive cognitive decline in advanced dementia, can result in eating and swallowing difficulties.
+This can cause food to be refused, or choked on, and help with feeding will often be required.
+For ease of feeding, food may be liquidized into a thick purée.
+The use of a feeding tube is not recommended; there are many complications and unwanted consequences associated with tube feeding.
+Paradoxical lucidity, an unexpected transient recovery of mental clarity, can occur in some cases.
+Terminal lucidity may manifest shortly before death.

 Limitations in more than one area

 Adaptive behavior, or adaptive functioning, refers to the skills needed to live independently (or at the minimally acceptable level for age).
 To assess adaptive behavior, professionals compare the functional abilities of a child to those of other children of similar age.
 To measure adaptive behavior, professionals use structured interviews, with which they systematically elicit information about persons' functioning in the community from people who know them well.
 There are many adaptive behavior scales, and accurate assessment of the quality of someone's adaptive behavior requires clinical judgment as well.
 Certain skills are important to adaptive behavior, such as: